brotatotes/bht-automation/bht gen 1/Matthew/Chapter 12/Matthew 12 49 bht.md

 2. "The Anglo-Saxon renders learning knights."

-3. "The term 'disciples' implies a commitment to learning and growth, not just a passive following."
+3. "The term 'disciples' implies a commitment to learning and growth in knowledge and understanding."

 ### Philip Schaff:
-1. "And he stretched forth his hand toward his disciples." - This gesture of Jesus towards his disciples signifies his close relationship and connection with them.
-It shows that they are not just followers, but a chosen and beloved group who share a special bond with him.
+1. "And he stretched forth his hand toward his disciples." - This gesture of Jesus towards his disciples signifies his close relationship and connection with them, emphasizing their importance in his life and ministry.

-2. "He looked round about on them which sat about him." - This action of Jesus, looking around at those who were seated around him, emphasizes the inclusivity of his discipleship.
-It suggests that being a disciple is not limited to a select few, but extends to all who are willing to follow and learn from him.
+2. "He looked round about on them which sat about him." - Jesus' gaze upon those who sat around him further emphasizes the inclusiveness of his discipleship, extending beyond just his immediate family to include all who follow and learn from him.

-3. "Behold my mother and my brethren." - By referring to his disciples as his mother and brethren, Jesus is highlighting the spiritual family that is formed through faith and discipleship.
-He is emphasizing that the bonds of faith and obedience to God are even stronger than the ties of blood and kinship.
+3. "Behold my mother and my brethren, i.e., these are as nearly allied and as dear to me." - Jesus' statement highlights the spiritual bond and familial relationship that exists among his followers, suggesting that their shared faith and commitment make them as close and beloved to him as his own biological family.

+### Archibald T Robertson:
+1. "Jesus loved his mother and brothers, but they were not to interfere in his Messianic work."
+2. "The real spiritual family of Jesus included all who follow him."
+3. "It was hard for Mary to go back to Nazareth and leave Jesus with the excited throng so great that he was not even stopping to eat."

 ### John Gill:
 1. "By this motion of his hand, he pointed out as his spiritual relations, to the multitude that sat round him."
-2. "In whose hearts he was formed, and who were the children of God by adopting grace, and so his brethren."
-3. "He might stretch forth his hand particularly, toward the pious and religious women that believed in him, and ministered to him of their substance."
+2. "He might stretch forth his hand particularly, toward the pious and religious women that believed in him, and ministered to him of their substance."
+3. "When he said 'behold my brethren', he might point directly to the twelve, and the rest of the men that believed in him, and followed him."

 ## Generation Details